 - Prevents Teeth from Shifting: Filling the gap prevents neighboring teeth from shifting out of alignment.

-- Enhances Appearance: Bridges restore the natural look of your smile.
+- Enhances Appearance: Bridges restore the natural look of your smile and rebuilds confidence.

 - Maintains Facial Structure: Prevents the sunken appearance that can develop from missing teeth.